 1. Is the NDA Mutual or One Way?

+An NDA may be ‘mutual’ or ‘one way’.
 If both you and the other party plan to share confidential information that needs protecting, the NDA can impose obligations on both parties not to share the information.
-This two-way agreement may make the deal more palatable for both parties, rather than requesting a one way NDA.
-However, if you are the only party disclosing information, a one way NDA may be more appropriate.
+This two-way or mutual agreement may make the deal more palatable for both parties, rather than only protecting one party’s information.
+However, if only one party is disclosing information, a one-way NDA may be more appropriate.

 2. How Long Is the Agreement?

 Your NDA should outline the duration of the agreement.
-This is important as both parties must clearly understand how long they are required to keep the information confidential.
+This is important so that both parties clearly understand how long they are required to keep the information confidential.

-Importantly, the information will no longer be confidential if it becomes part of the public domain.
-This is because anyone can see the information and you cannot prevent them from viewing it.
+Importantly, you would also have a clause stating that the information will no longer be confidential if it becomes part of the public domain.
+This is because anyone can see the information, and you cannot prevent them from viewing it.

 It is essential that you clearly outline the obligations of each party under the NDA in specific terms and conditions.
 This typically includes a promise to: